 This is a great creature feature, with a fabulous script by none other than Jimmy Sangster.
 If The Trollenberg Terror feels akin to a Quatermass film, it’s no coincidence.
 The film was adapted from a six-part television serial that was made in the same vein as Nigel Kneale’s BBC science-fiction series.
 Hammer Films made a name for themselves with their graphic adaptations of Kneale’s teleplays in The Quatermass Xperiment (1955) and Quatermass 2 (1957).
 A third Quatermass film between them had been proposed, though Kneale refused the use of the Bernard Quatermass character, and it eventually became the unconnected (but equally horrific) X The Unknown (1956), marking the second screenplay of Jimmy Sangster.
 Sangster would go on to write many of Hammer’s finest horrors, including The Curse of Frankenstein (1957), The Revenge of Frankenstein (1958), and The Mummy (1959).
 From his work on X The Unknown, Sangster was a good choice for The Trollenberg Terror‘s adaptation.

 The film’s first act may be its best.
 Sangster’s script teases out context and exposition, making for very engaging entertainment.
-Of particular note is a fabulously taut conversation between Alan and Professor Crevett at the observatory on the Trollenberg.
+Of particular note is a fabulously taut conversation between Alan and Professor Crevett.
 Through very believable dialogue, we learn about Alan’s recent history and how it connects with Crevett’s, as well as some startling facts about the cloud.
 That we learn all this just as two men hike their way up the mountain – toward the cloud – is a wonderful bit of dramatic editing.

 While other critics haven’t been kind to the film’s special effects, I’ll break the mould and say I quite like them.
 A few shots are a little less than convincing, but most of the time you’re so taken aback by the sheer otherworldliness of the monsters that the quality of their execution isn’t a big consideration.
 In turn, I think that says something about their effectiveness.
 They’re bizarre creatures that you can’t take your eyes off of, and the grunting sounds that accompany them are deliciously creepy.
 The special effects were crafted by Les Bowie, who not only worked on Hammer’s Quatermass, Frankenstein, and Dracula series, but won a posthumous Oscar for his matte painting and composite work on 1978’s Superman.
 Bowie passed away in January 1979.

 The Trollenberg Terror is an underrated SF chiller.
 Despite a handful of unanswered questions, Sangster’s script is carefully constructed and very engaging.
 By the time we finally see the film’s monsters in the climax, it comes after a satisfying build-up of edge-of-your-seat tension.
-Despite its inclusion on MST3K, The Trollenberg Terror is worth taking a closer look at.
+Despite its inclusion on MST3K, The Trollenberg Terror is worth a closer look.